shaikho/promomailer/README.md

 ### Build and Run the Application

-1. Use Maven to compile the application:bashCopy codemvn clean compile
+1. Use Maven to compile the application using  mvn clean compile

-2. After compiling, you can run the application using the Maven exec plugin:bashCopy codemvn exec:java -Dexec.mainClass=com.promomailer.MicroserviceAppThis will start the server, and you can access the endpoints as described in the API documentation.
+2. After compiling, you can run the application using the Maven exec plugin:bash mvn exec:java -Dexec.mainClass=com.promomailer.Services.MicroserviceAppThis will start the server, and you can access the endpoints as described in the API documentation.

 ### Deploying the Application

 To deploy the application, follow these steps:

-1. Create a deployable JAR file using Maven:bashCopy codemvn clean packageThe JAR file will be located in the target directory (e.g., target/promomailer-1.0-SNAPSHOT.jar).
+1. Create a deployable JAR file using Maven:bash mvn clean packageThe JAR file will be located in the target directory (e.g., target/promomailer-1.0-SNAPSHOT.jar).

-2. You can run the JAR file on the server using the following command:bashCopy codejava -jar target/promomailer-1.0-SNAPSHOT.jarMake sure that the server has Java 1.8 installed.
+2. You can run the JAR file on the server using the following command:bash java -jar target/promomailer-1.0-SNAPSHOT.jarMake sure that the server has Java 1.8 installed.